peterhinch/micropython-mqtt/README.md

 ### Quick install

 ESP8266: please read [Installation](./README.md#22-installation).
 On other
-platforms the main module, demos 1 to 3 and the sample `mqtt_local.py` may be installed from a connected PC with :
+platforms the main module, demos 1 to 3 and the sample `mqtt_local_example.py` may be installed from a connected PC with :
 ```bash
 $ mpremote mip install github:peterhinch/micropython-mqtt
 ```
+The file `mqtt_local_example.py` should be edited for local WiFi authentication and renamed `mqtt_local.py`.

 For MQTTv5, demos may be added with
 ```bash
 $ mpremote mip install github:peterhinch/micropython-mqtt/mqtt_as/v5